 The University of Texas System (the "University System") currently consists of The University of Texas at Austin and the fourteen other state-supported institutions included in the University System by operation of State law.
-For the 1994 Fall Semester, the University System had total enrollment of 146,670 students.
+For the 1994 Fall Semester, the University System had total enrollment of 146.670 students.
 See "GENERAL DESCRIPTION OF THE UNIVERSITY OF TEXAS SYSTEM."
 The University of Texas System Revenue Financing System (the "Revenue Financing System") was established by the Master Resolution of the Board for the purpose of providing a system-wide financing structure for revenue-supported indebtedness of University System components included as Members of the Revenue Financing System.
 See "APPENDIX B, SUMMARY OF THE MASTER RESOLUTION."
 All of the institutions currently constituting University System components have been included as Members of the Revenue Financing System.
 See "DESCRIPTION OF THE REVENUE FINANCING SYSTEM."
-Pursuant to the Master Resolution, the Board has, with certain exceptions, combined all revenues, funds and balances attributable to any Member of the Revenue Financing System that may lawfully be pledged to secure the payment of all revenue-supported debt obligations and pledged those sources as Pledged Revenues to secure payment of all revenue-supported debt constitutes Parity Debt or is junior and subordinate to Parity Debt.
+Pursuant to the Master Resolution, the Board has, with certain exceptions, combined all revenues, funds and balances attributable to any Member of the Revenue Financing System that may lawfully be pledged to secure the payment of all revenue-supported debt obligations and pledged those sources as Pledged Revenues to secure payment of all revenue-supported debt obligations of the Board incurred as Parity Debt under the Master Resolution.
+The Board has covenanted that it will not incur any additional debt secured by Pledged Revenues unless such debt constitutes Parity Debt or is junior and subordinate to Parity Debt.
 See "APPENDIX B, SUMMARY OF THE MASTER RESOLUTION."
-The Board intends to issue most of its revenue-supported debt obligations that benefit components of the University System sa Parity Debt under the Master Resolution.
+The Board intends to issue most of its revenue-supported debt obligations that benefit components of the University System as Parity Debt under the Master Resolution.